Tag Archives: Ebb Tide

 By Ed Staskus

-Snapper stayed alert as Bill Murphy walked back to North Rustico.
+Snapper stayed alert as Kieran walked back to North Rustico.
 He bounced up and down in the man’s coat pocket.
 The island’s pioneer days weren’t over, except where they were.
-Most folks still farmed and fished, but not all of them.
+Most still farmed and fished, but not all of them.
 Some made and sold farming implements while some worked in shipyards.
 Everybody needed lumber and many men worked at lumbering.
 There were sawmills and shingle mills.
 There were schools, churches, and post offices.
 There were some inns and hotels.
 There were plenty of distilleries.

+Ann Beaton’s funeral was presided over by the Reverend Donald McDonald, a minister of the Church of Scotland.
+He had a large following of “kickers” and “jumpers.”
+They were known that way for the religious frenzy they fell into while being “under the works.”
 The clergyman had emigrated from Scotland to Cape Breton and finally to Prince Edward Island.
-Everybody knew he drank too much when he was a Scotsman.
+Everybody knew he drank too much when he was still a Scotsman.
 When he became a Canadian, he tried to stay on the wagon.
 “Prince Edward Island is a dubious haven for a man fleeing demon rum,” one of his kinsmen said.
 There was plenty of strong drink on the island.

-A year before her death Ann attended several prayer meetings and while under the works knocked a Bible and a candle from Donald McDonald’s hands.
-She invertedly kicked the Bible.
+A year before her death Ann attended several prayer meetings and while under the works had knocked a Bible and a candle from Reverend McDonald’s hands.
+She invertedly kicked the Bible, too.
 She purposely blew out the candle.
 “They are both under her feet now and mark the end of that girl,” the clergyman said by way of a sour eulogy.

 Snapper watched country folk going to Cavendish by horse and buggy to buy tea, salt, and sugar.
 If they had something extra in their pockets, they bought molasses and tobacco.
 They only bought clothes they couldn’t make themselves.
 They didn’t buy food as a rule.
 They grew and processed it themselves, picking and preserving berries, milking cows and churning cream for butter, and curing beef and pork after slaughtering the animals.